DESERT HORSE EQUESTRIAN SERVICES

 And Thuja is a very useful remedy for a number of issues, including one we face in the Arizona sun – sarcoids.
 If you're concerned about vaccinosis, sarcoids or warts, you might do some reading about the remedy and see if the profile matches your horse.
 Here's an example from the Boericke materia medica (though aimed at diagnosis of a human, so some of the information won't be relevant or available about your horse).

 I believe nutrition is of of the absolute essentials for maintaining health, and that means paying attention to the quality of hay and other feed items your horse eats.
-I have used the same vitamin/mineral supplement for more than a decade now.
-It's called Triad Concepts and it's made by a small company in Phoenix.
-I chose it because of the quality and bioavailability of the ingredients and because the company doesn't spend big bucks on marketing, so it is a good value.
-I think there's a lot of junk out there being sold as supplements, so do your homework when you're choosing what to feed your horse.
+I haven't found a vitamin/mineral supplement I like more than the one I used for more than a decade: Triad Concepts, formerly made by a small company in Phoenix.
+I chose it because of the quality and bioavailability of the ingredients and because the company didn't spend big bucks on marketing, so it was a good value.
+Unfortunately, after the owner's death the company ceased production.
+I don't like what I'm using now well enough for a testimonial, so I'll just say that there's a lot of junk out there being sold as supplements, so do your homework when you're choosing what to feed your horse.

-Along with the Triad supplements, my horses get a variety of herbs in a program aimed at supporting good immune health.
+Along with their vitamin/mineral supplement, my horses get a variety of herbs in a program aimed at supporting good immune health.
 I feel that if the immune system is strong, the horse won't be susceptible to all the little illnesses that go around a barn – the coughs, runny noses, skin irritations – or the more serious contagious diseases such as strangles, pigeon fever and even West Nile.

 I have a cupboard full of herbs for various uses both at home and at the barn.
 Many of these could be appropriate choices if you decide a gentle detox or a periodic "tonic" would be good for your horse.